What Is Neonatal Care?

 Neonatal Units And Their Levels

 There are 4 levels of neonatal units in hospitals.
-These units provide care for babies born prematurely (before 37 weeks gestation).
-They also help in the treatment of babies with low birth weight or a medical condition.
-The levels may be as follows:
+These units provide care for babies born prematurely (before 37 weeks gestation or neonatal period).
+The neonatology also help in the treatment of babies with low birth weight or a medical condition.
+The levels of neonatal care as follows:

 - 1st Level: New-born nursery